 My friends scare me.
 Or to be more accurate, I’m scared for them.
-Of those who actually have jobs, not a single dollar of income goes toward saving for their eventual retirement — a day that will assuredly come whether they’re ready or not.
+Of those who actually have jobs, not a single dollar of income goes toward saving for their eventual retirements — a day that will assuredly come whether they’re ready or not.

-I understand how hard it is to part with a piece of your paycheck — a small one at that — knowing you won’t touch that money again for another 40-50 years.
+I understand how hard it is to part with a piece of your paycheck — a small one at that — knowing you won’t touch that money again for another 40 to 50 years.
 I opened my first retirement account when I was 19, but it took months of pushing and prodding from my supervisor to get me to do it.
 Even when I finally agreed, I was only allocating $20 per check to my IRA.
 Funny enough, though, I never really missed the money, and when I left my job I had a few thousand dollars already saved (partly thanks to my employer match).

-That’s why I can’t wrap my mind around the fact that the same survey found 74 percent of respondents in the Generation Y age bracket report a strong level of confidence in their ability to plan their own retirements.
+That’s why I can’t wrap my mind around the fact that the same survey found that 74 percent of respondents in the Generation Y age bracket report a strong level of confidence in their ability to plan their own retirements.

 I suppose that’s us in a nutshell — secure in our own skin and completely fearless, even if that confidence is totally unfounded.
 Unfortunately, in this case, that attitude is hurting our chances of ever retiring.